DFE-Digital/vcf-sw-career-development-design-history/app/posts/beta-phase/2022-10-18-core-website-v4.md

 ## When
 Sprint: Sprints 1 and 2
 When: 26 September to 24 October 2022
-Posted by: Jim Laney / Jonathan Porton
+Posted by: Jim Laney and Jonathan Porton

 ## Overview / user needs
 We iterated the core website.
 This iteration was based on the following: